 The southern New South Wales coast includes some spectacular sections.
-Driving along the coast up to Sydney, I was particularly struck by this rugged headland at Tathra.
+Driving along the coast up to Sydney, I was particularly struck by this rugged headland at Tathra and decided to pull over for a short stop to admire the view.
 It’s not the first time I’ve found that the morning sunlight really helps to beautifully set off the eastern facing headlands of Australia’s East Coast.